kaushikakshat/c2CFG/README.md

 # c2CFG

+*Need to update the python tool to work from any directory.*

 ## Overview
 **c2CFG** is an innovative tool designed to assist programmers in understanding the control flow structure of C code.
 Named after its primary function, which is to convert C code into its corresponding Control Flow Graph (CFG).